Adopting these strategies can help treat and manage this common digestive condition.

 Image: © Zerbor/Getty Images

-Many older men struggle with intermittent abdominal symptoms for many years without a diagnosis.
+Many people struggle with intermittent abdominal symptoms for many years without a diagnosis.
 They might have cramping, excessive gas, bloating, constipation, or bouts of unexplained diarrhea — or some combination.
 If these problems started when you were much younger, you likely have irritable bowel syndrome, or IBS.

 "IBS is most common in people in their 30s and 40s; however, it can occur at any age," says Dr. Anthony Lembo, a gastroenterologist with Harvard-affiliated Beth Israel Deaconess Medical Center.
 "Since older individuals, including men, tend to have greater problems with constipation or diarrhea, it is particularly important that they are aware of IBS."